 ACADEMIC BOWL- Students in grades 4-6 are encouraged to try out for the Academic Bowl Team.
 Students who try out and make the team will be expected to keep up their daily assignments.
-If a student fails to keep up on daily work and receives three (3) or more homework alerts in a week's time, he or she will not be eligible to participate in the meet the following week.
+If a student fails to keep up on daily work and has several late homework assignments, he or she will not be eligible to participate in the meet the following week.
 Students who choose to try out for the team use the buzzers to answer questions before a panel of judges.
 Judges keep track of how many times a student buzzes in and how many of those times he/she answered correctly.
 A team of six (6) students is chosen for the team based on their speed at buzzing in and their accuracy.
 The teams for each grade level are chosen in the fall, usually during the first week of school.
-Teams practice one hour a week after school on the Tuesdays during September.
+Teams practice one hour a week after school on Tuesdays during September.
 Matches are held each Tuesday in October and usually begin as close to 4:00 p.m. as possible.
-The match for each grade level will consist of four (4) quarters, two (2) with only toss-up questions and two (2) with toss-up and bonus questions.
+The match for each grade level will consist of four (4)

+quarters, two (2) with only toss-up questions and two (2) with toss-up and bonus questions.
 At the end of the season a tournament will be held at King City.
 Participating schools for regular season play and the tournament are: Albany, Jefferson, King City, Maysville, Stanberry, and Union Star.